galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 >    {: .question}
 {: .hands_on}

-We would like to visualize the 3 interesting QC metrics:
+We would like to visualize 3 of the more informative QC metrics:

 - the cell size, i.e. `total_counts`
 - the number of expressed genes, i.e. `n_genes_by_counts`